DataDog/integrations-core/process/README.md

   - name: ssh

     ## @param search_string - list of strings - optional
-    ## If one of the elements in the list matches, it return the count of
+    ## If one of the elements in the list matches, it returns the count of
     ## all the processes that match the string exactly by default.
 Change this behavior with the
     ## parameter `exact_match: false`.
     ##